Notes on the Zig programming language

 vsGenericReader

-is confusing and not clearly documented.no coroutines.
+is confusing and not clearly documented.
+This post helps: In Zig, What's a Writer?no coroutines.
 Having to explicitly write state for iterators is annoying.
 This is on a roadmap.
 I am excited to try out the Zig approach.

 4. Things that are amazing